Alexandre Méchin: Biography

 Brilliant orator, he was one of the most virulent opponents to the governments of the Restoration, and particularly to the ministry Villèle, voting against the emergency laws, against the new electoral law, against the conversion of annuities.
 He befriended the General Sébastiani, like him a former dignitary of the Empire and elected of this department, and familiar with the Palais-Royal.
 Méchin was undoubtedly one of the first to imagine placing the Duke of Orleans on the throne of a constitutional monarchy refounded.
 From 1823, whereas the expedition of Spain risks, according to him, to bring about the fall of the Bourbons of the elder branch, he evoked with Stanislas de Girardin the idea to entrust to the Duke of Orleans the general lieutenant of the kingdom, "by virtue of a wish made by part of the chambers and a certain order of soldiers, officials and citizens".
 This was, more or less, the scheme that would be implemented in 1830.

 After having voted the address of 221 against the ministry Polignac, Méchin rushed to the Palais-Royal to announce his adoption.
 He was re-elected on 23 June 1830.
-Participating in the July Revolution, he was one of those who supported François Guizot's proposal to create a provisional municipal commission to administer the capital on July 29, 1830.
-On July 30, he was one of those who went to castle of Neuilly to urge the Duke of Orleans to accept the lieutenant general of the kingdom, to which the deputies.
+Participating in the July Revolution, he was one of those who supported François Guizot's proposal to create a provisional municipal commission to administer the capital on 29 July 1830.
+On 30 July he was one of those who went to castle of Neuilly to urge the Duke of Orleans to accept the lieutenant general of the kingdom, to which the deputies.

 He was then appointed prefect of the North and submitted, for this reason, to re-election on 20 December 1830, he saw his mandate confirmed.
 He did not stand for re-election in 1831 and was appointed Councilor of State.
-He was retired on May 12, 1840.
+He was retired on 12 May 1840.

 He gave a verse translation of "Satires" by Juvenal (1827).